About our students

 Student and alumni activities

-Through The Governance Post, an online student magazine on modern governance, informal discussions with ambassadors, student and alumni lectures, and international conferences such as the European Public Policy Conference and the GPPN Student Conference, they foster a culture of exchange on public policy and governance.
+By means of The Governance Post, an online student magazine on modern governance, as well as through informal discussions with ambassadors, student and alumni lectures and international conferences such as the European Public Policy Conference and the GPPN Student Conference, a culture of exchange on public policy and governance is fostered.

 And this doesn’t end when they graduate: The alumni network is an integral part of life at the Hertie School, benefitting students and graduates in their personal and professional lives.

-The student association HSA represents and protects the interests of Hertie School students and carries out a number of specific tasks like club funding.
+The student association HSR (on Instagram) represents and protects the interests of Hertie School students and carries out a number of specific tasks like club funding.
 In addition, each of the degree programmes has elected student representatives who serve as academic representatives and advocate on behalf of students in the Academic Senate and other school governance bodies.